Book course button for online food safety training Find out more button linking to HSEDocs online training courses

 What is HACCP & Why is it Important?

-HACCP is an initialism used in the hospitality industry to manage food hygiene and safety standards across all departments.
-When working with food, there are several hazards that you will come across that you will need to know how to deal with at every level of experience or responsibility.
+HACCP is an acronym used in the hospitality industry to manage food hygiene and safety standards across all departments.
+When working with food, you will encounter several hazards that you need to know how to deal with at every level of experience or responsibility.

-So, what is HACCP and why is it important?
+So, what is HACCP, and why is it important?
 HACCP stands for Hazard Analysis and Critical Control Points.
-It is used to outline key areas in kitchen preparation, handling or transportation areas where risk can be controlled and managed.
-These guidelines are relevant to all food-based industries such as food delivery, handling, packing and storage.
+It is used to outline key areas in kitchen preparation, handling, or transportation where risk can be controlled and managed.
+These guidelines are relevant to all food-based industries, such as food delivery, handling, packing, and storage.

-Read on to learn more about the essentials of HACCP and why following its procedures is important to run a safe industrial kitchen, food handling service or food manufacturing site.
+Read on to learn more about the essentials of HACCP and why following its procedures is important for running a safe industrial kitchen, food handling service, or food manufacturing site.

 What is HACCP?

-If you own, run, or work in a kitchen or food preparation area, you will be subject to visits from the Food Standards Agency, where you will be required to demonstrate compliance with HACCP.
+If you own, run, or work in a kitchen or food preparation area, you will be subject to visits from the Food Standards Agency, where you must demonstrate compliance with HACCP.
 You will then be issued a rating per your compliance with these standards.

 HACCP consists of 7 Core Principles that must be followed at every level of food handling to meet food safety standards.